-The performance requirements in Table 5.1.1.12-1 shall apply for ATG UEs [which support optional feature TBD].
+The performance requirements in Table 5.1.1.12-1 shall apply for ATG UEs which support optional feature airToGroundNetwork-r18.

 Other performance requirements mandatory for UE supporting NR operation defined in Section 5 but not included in table 5.1.1.12-1 should not be considered applicable to ATG UEs.